Sehrish-25/ecommerce-sales-analysis-dashboard/README.md

 - Category and Subcategory Analysis : Technology contributes the highest profit among categories.Top-performing subcategories include phones, chairs and storage.
 - Regional Performance : The west region generates the most sales, followed by the east.
 Specific states like California lead in revenue.
 - Segment-wise Insights : Consumers have the highest contribution to profit, followed by Corporate.

+## Conclusion
+The E-commerce Sales Analysis Dashboard offers valuable insights for optimizing business strategies:
+- Focus marketing efforts on high-performing regions and customer segments.
+- Promote profitable product categories like Technology and Subcategories such as Chairs and Phones.
+- Use YoY growth trends to identify peak sales months and plan inventory accordingly.
+This dashboard demonstrates how Excel can effectively transform raw data into actionable insights, empowering businesses to make data-driven decisions.